 A tornado is one of the world’s most devastating and violent weather events.
 Tornadoes can produce the strongest winds on earth, close to 300 miles per hour.
-Tornadoes may last just a few seconds or move miles across land for hours at a time.
-Tornadoes can occur almost anywhere in the world though their power and speeds will vary greatly with location.
+Tornadoes may last just a few seconds or more miles across the land for hours at a time.
+Tornadoes can occur almost anywhere in the world through their power and speeds will vary greatly with location.
 More than one tornado may add power to land falling hurricanes.

 Knowledge of tornadoes is limited as meteorological apparatus is usually destroyed by the intense winds.
 Tornadoes are measured by using the Fujita scale that is based on wind speed, but more usually the damage levels.